joielechong/CountryCodePicker/README.md

     - Any number of countries can be set in preference.

   - #### Set through xml
-        - Add app:countryPreference="US,IN,NZ" (replace "US,IN,NZ" with your preference) to xml layout.
+        - Add app:mCountryPreference="US,IN,NZ" (replace "US,IN,NZ" with your preference) to xml layout.
 Refer <a href="https://goo.gl/FQjUjA">List of countries</a> for name codes.

 	       ````xml
-	        <com.hbb20.CountryCodePicker
+	        <com.rilixtech.CountryCodePicker
 	         android:id="@+id/ccp"
 	         android:layout_width="wrap_content"
 	         android:layout_height="wrap_content"
-	         app:countryPreference="US,IN,NZ"  />
+	         app:ccp_mCountryPreference="US,IN,NZ"  />
 	      ````

    - #### Programmatically